 At a time when the federal bureaucracy has become the focus of intense scrutiny, understanding the inner-workings and outside influences are more important than ever.
 Broadly, my research agenda focuses on how the government works, makes decisions, and interacts with the public.
 I approach these interests through a variety of methods, including gathering government data, qualitative research, and experimental methodology.
+My dissertation, which focused on the impact of hierarchy on political influence over government contracting decisions is available here.

 “Understanding Political-Economic Development in the American South,” (with George A. Krause) Forthcoming.
 Economics and Politics.